miracle-techlink/vivid-aurora-space/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+Yue Liu is a AI Researcher in Tongji University, where he leads his work on Emodied AI and Surgery/Medical Robot.
+He has rich full-stack project experience and a solid foundation in scientific research.
+He is determined to become the definer of the next-generation intelligent medical terminals in the era of embodied intelligence.
+Outside of work, he enjoys soccer and basketball, and he is a big fan of the Bayern Munich.